mkotsovoulou/ods6001a/labs/lab4_1/README.md

-# Python Lab 4.1: Reading a File and use a list to find words
+# Python Lab 4.1: Use Lists

 > The purpose of this practice is to help you apply the concepts discussed up to **now**:
 >
-> - open a file
-> - read the contents of the file
+> - read file contents
-> - split strings
+> - manipulate strings
-> - add data to list
+> - add data to a list
 > - search in a list

 In `lab4_1.py` in the text editor at top-right, write a program which will: